-While retail physical silver investment demand experienced a pronounced decline this year, the volume is still much larger than the level prior to the 2008 U.S. Housing and Banking Crash.
-Investors frustrated by a silver market plagued with lousy sentiment and weak demand, may not realize that silver bar and coin demand is projected to be double what it was in 2007.
+While retail physical silver investment demand experienced a pronounced decline this year, the volume is still much larger than the level before the 2008 U.S. Housing and Banking Crash.
+Investors frustrated by a silver market plagued with lousy sentiment and weak demand, may not realize that coin and silver bar investment demand is projected to be double what it was in 2007.

 Regardless, according to the Silver Institute’s 2017 Interim Report, global silver bar and coin demand are projected to fall to 130 million oz (Moz) in 2017 compared to 206 Moz last year.
 Even though physical silver investment demand will drop by 37% this year, it will still be more than double the 62 Moz in 2007:

-Furthermore, silver bar and coin demand in 2012 was only 29 Moz higher than the estimate for this year, but the price was nearly double at $30 an ounce.
-As we can see, precious metals investors continued to purchase record amounts of silver bar and coins in 2013, 2014 and 2015 with the hope that prices would eventually start to head higher.
+Furthermore, silver bar and coin demand in 2012 were only 29 Moz higher than the estimate for this year, but the price was nearly double at $30 an ounce.
+As we can see, precious metals investors continued to purchase record amounts of silver bars and coins in 2013, 2014, and 2015 with the hope that prices would eventually start to head higher.
 However, the majority of the market’s funds since 2012 flowed into STOCKS, BONDS, and REAL ESTATE.

 Then after the election of President Trump to the Whitehouse, along with falling precious metals sentiment, investors pulled back on gold and silver investment purchases.
 From what I have heard through the grapevine, precious metals dealer sales this year are down about 40% across the board.
 And of course, the massive price increase in Bitcoin and the cryptocurrencies starting in March of this year funneled money away from the metals.

 With the new rush of investors into the Bitcoin market mania, several alternative media analysts have given up on precious metals and are now touting cryptocurrencies as the best place to be.
-In fact, some have stated that gold is no longer useful as a monetary instrument because cryptos will take over this role.
+Some have stated that gold is no longer useful as a monetary instrument because cryptos will take over this role.
 Unfortunately, these analysts, just like our mainstream media counterparts, have simply forgotten about the terrible ENERGY PREDICAMENT we are facing.
-It’s almost as if the lure of $100,000 Bitcoin has totally destroyed their ability to understand that fundamentals still matter…. especially the Falling EROI – Energy Returned On Investment.
+It’s almost as if the lure of $100,000 Bitcoin has destroyed their ability to understand that fundamentals still matter…, especially the Falling EROI – Energy Returned On Investment.

 People need to realize that technology won’t solve our energy predicament, it only makes it worse.
 Thus, the more complex the technology, the more energy it consumes.
 So, when someone thinks that, “technology will solve our problems,” then they must also believe in the ENERGY TOOTH FAIRY… a term coined by Louis Arnoux.